Working out VAT – refund or bill?

 How to work out VAT in four steps

-2. Note the VAT collected on sales
+2. Make a note of the VAT collected on sales

 3. Add both types of VAT